ibm-cloud-docs/infrastructure-hub/mysql-db-migration-script-python.md

 After you provide your source server and source server database details, you need to provide your target server details:

 1. Enter the target server IP address or hostname.
 The target server is where the MySQL database is to be migrated.
 2. Enter the target server login credentials.
 Similarly, for the source server, the script needs to be authenticated with the username and password.
-The user privilege should be equivalent to the `root`.
+Make sure that the user privilege is equivalent to the `root`.

 ### Target server database details
 {: #target-server-db-details}